Homogenization of high-contrast composites under differential constraints: Introduction

 \subsection{Structure of the paper}

 The plan of the paper is as follows.
 In Section~\ref{sec:setting}, we describe the setting of the problem and the related assumptions, and we formulate the precise statements of our main results, i.e., Theorems~\ref{stm:main}, \ref{stm:raita-bis}, and \ref{thm:exist-ext}.
 To lay the ground for the proofs, we collect auxiliary assertions and properties concerning measurable selection criteria, $\A$-free sequences, two-scale convergence, and Fourier analysis in Section~\ref{sec:preliminaries}.
 In Section \ref{sec:comp+split} we study compactness properties of sequences of fields with equibounded energies, we detail the splitting argument, and present the proof of Theorem~\ref{stm:main}.
 Sections \ref{sec:soft} and \ref{sec:stiff} contain the $\Gamma$-convergence analysis for the `soft' and `stiff' energy-contributions.
-Section~\ref{sec:adm} is focused on the description of the class of the differential operators that are admissible for our analysis, and is devoted to the proof of our further main contributions, namely Theorems \ref{stm:raita-bis} and \ref{thm:exist-ext}.
+Section~\ref{sec:adm} is focused on the description of the class of the differential operators that are admissible for our analysis, and deals with the proofs of Theorems \ref{stm:raita-bis} and \ref{thm:exist-ext}.